Malaria & Safety – Zambezi Region (Caprivi Strip)

 Safety

 A visit to the Zambezi Region (formerly Caprivi Strip) should be safe, especially when on an organized safari.
 The region can also be explored on a well-planned self-drive safari.
 Always make sure you fill your petrol tank when you have the chance and take plenty of water.
-Consider renting a satellite phone in Windhoek.
+Consider renting a satellite phone in the capital, Windhoek.
 The Zambezi Region is very undeveloped and little visited.
-The roads are in bad condition in the wet summer months from November to April.
+The roads are often in bad condition in the wet summer months, from November to April.

-To obtain current information about traveling in the Zambezi Region and Namibia in general, you should check the travel advisories (see the ‘Safety & Security – Namibia’ link below).
+For current information about traveling in the Zambezi Region and Namibia in general, check the travel advisories (see the ‘Governments' Travel Advice for Namibia’ link below).

 Malaria & Vaccinations

-It is recommended to visit a travel clinic before coming to Namibia.
-Several vaccinations are recommended and usually administered before your departure.
+You should visit a travel clinic before traveling to Namibia.
+Several vaccinations are recommended and typically administered prior to departure.
 You will also get advice on malaria, depending on your full itinerary and the date of travel.
-Malaria is a concern in the Zambezi Region.
-It is recommended to take anti-malarials.
-Precautions such as covering up in the evening and applying mosquito repellent (those containing DEET are most effective) are a good idea.
+Malaria is a concern in the Zambezi Region, with a higher risk of transmission during the Wet season (November to April).
+It is advisable to take antimalarials.
+Precautions such as covering up in the evening and applying mosquito repellent (those containing DEET are most effective) are also a good idea.

 Wildlife Viewing

 Wildlife viewing in the Zambezi Region is safe as long as you follow the rules of the parks and stay inside your car.
-If you are on an organized tour, you should always listen carefully to the advice of your guide.
-For more information, please check the ‘Wildlife Viewing Safety Precautions’ link below.
+If you are on an organized tour, always listen carefully to the advice of your guide.
+For more information, please read the ‘Wildlife Viewing Safety Precautions’ below.

 Want To Visit Zambezi Region?